Michel Aupetit

 Michel Christian Alain Aupetit (/fr/; born 23 March 1951) is a French prelate of the Catholic Church who was Archbishop of Paris from 2018 to 2021, when he resigned following reports of a relationship with a woman in 2012.

 He was previously the Bishop of Nanterre beginning in April 2014 and before that an Auxiliary Bishop of Paris.
-Before becoming a priest, he was a physician and practised medicine for more than twenty years.
+Before becoming a priest, he was a physician and practiced medicine for more than twenty years.

 Early years

 Born in Versailles (Yvelines) on 23 March 1951, Michel Aupetit grew up in Chaville et Viroflay in the western part of the Île-de-France.

 After attending his secondary school at the Lycée Hoche (Versailles), Aupetit studied at the Bichat Medical School of the University of Paris VII where he received an MD degree in 1978.
 He further specialized in medical ethics with obtaining a DU degree in this field from the Faculty of Medicine of Créteil in 1994.
 His studies included time at Hôpital Bichat and Hôpital Necker.
 After that, he practiced general medicine in Colombes from 1979 to 1990.
 He taught medical ethics from 1997 to 2006 at the Centre hospitalier universitaire Henri-Mondor in Créteil.

 Aupetit then studied for the priesthood at the seminary of Paris where he earned a Canonical Baccalaureate in Theology.
 He was ordained a priest for the Archdiocese of Paris on 24 June 1995 at the age of 44.
 He served initially as a vicar of the Church of Saint-Louis-en-l'Île from 1995 to 1998, and then of Saint-Paul-Saint-Louis from 1998 to 2001.
 He was also chaplain of high and middle schools of the Marais from 1995 to 2001.
 From 2001 to 2006, he was assigned to the parish of Église Notre-Dame-de-l'Arche-d'Alliance, and dean in the Pasteur-Vaugirard deanery from 2004 to 2006.

 From 2006 to 2013 he was vicar general of the Archdiocese of Paris.